-Whilst the Local Government Act makes provision for "base amounts", the overriding characteristic of Local Government rating is that the assessments that are produced will be primarily and predominately determined via the ad valorem method whereby the incidence of any rate burden is split differentially according to the value of the rateable property: see Sutton v Blue Mountains CC (21977) 40 LGRA 51.
+Whilst the Local Government Act makes provision for "base amounts", the overriding characteristic of Local Government rating is that the assessments that are produced will be primarily and predominately determined via the ad valorem method whereby the incidence of any rate burden is split differentially according to the value of the rateable property: see Sutton v Blue Mountains CC (21977) 40 LGRA51.

-The existing 2017/2018 rating structure provides for a minimum rate and ensures that everyone pays at least the minimum amount of \$1,022.90 for Residential and Farmland properties and \$1,124.50 for Business properties.
+The existing 2018/2019 rating structure provides for a minimum rate and ensures that everyone pays at least the minimum amount of \$1,046.45 for Residential and Farmland properties and \$1,150.35 for Business properties.
 The minimum rate was introduced as a means of ensuring that all ratepayers paid at least an amount sufficient to cover the average cost of providing the basic services.
 A base rate structure does not follow this concept and most properties now paying a "minimum" would pay less under a Base Rate structure.

 Base rating methodology shifts the burden of paying rates from the higher and lower valued properties to the middle range of valued properties.
 The demographics of Tweed Shire properties suggest the lower valued properties are predominately units with a large quantity of investor ownership who have the ability to minimise the rate impact and also pensioners who receive a rate reduction.
+Recent research conducted during March 2019 confirms this philosophy as accurate.

-Council's rating structure for the 2018/2019 rating period is proposed to continue with the ad valorem rating method subject to a minimum rate.
-It is proposed to increase the residential, farmland and business minimum rate by the 2018/19 allowable increase of 2.3%.
+Therefore, Council's rating structure for the 2019/2020 rating period is proposed to continue with the ad valorem rating method subject to a minimum rate.
+It is proposed to increase the residential, farmland and business minimum rate by the 2019/20 allowable increase of 2.7%.